FIRST: FrontrunnIng Resilient Smart ConTracts: The Framework

-\textbf{Protocol \ref{proto:exchange}}: This protocol must be executed between Alice and members of $\verifiers$.
-It takes as input the output of Protocol~\ref{proto:setup} and Protocol~\ref{proto:ParamGen}, i.e., the digest and signature over Alice's message, and public parameters of $\VDF$ and verifiers signature on it, outputs the evaluation of the VDF instance, $\VDF$, and its corresponding proof.
-In Line 1, the coordinator $\coordinator$ samples a unique (per user) prime $l$ from a set of primes $\mathbb{P}$ that contains the first $2^{2k}$ primes, where $k$ is the security parameter.
-We note that $\coordinator \in \verifiers$ and need not be trusted.
-We require each $V_i$ to check the newly sampled $l$ and verify that it was not generated before (Lines 2, 3).
 Upon checking the validity of $l$ and Alice's signature, each $V_i$ creates a message $\messages_{i}$ by concatenating $l$, $block_{curr}$, and $h$ from Protocol~\ref{proto:setup} to its id and signs $\messages_i$ (Lines 5, 6). $\VDF$'s freshness $block_{curr}$, which represents the block height at the time of request is included in $\messages_{i}$ to prevent off-line attacks on $\VDF$.
 For an off-line attack, Mallory requests $l$ and pre-evaluates the $\VDF$ to submit the frontrunning transaction when the victim transaction is seen on the network.
 However, the smart contract eliminates this attack by verifying the freshness of $\VDF$.
 In Line 7 and 8, each $V_{i} \in \verifiers$ updates their $D_{i}$ to keep track of used $l$ values and sends their $\sigma_i$ to $\coordinator$.
+The list $D_i$ is used to ensure that no user in the system has been given the current $l$ for $\VDF$ computation, else colluding users can reuse proofs.
+The list $U_i$ is used to ensure that users in the system can only use a given $l$ once, hence thwarting any replay attacks.
 In Lines 18 and 19, $\coordinator$ verifies the signatures of verifiers, aggregates them, and sends the aggregate signature to Alice for verification.
+We note that both $D$ and $U$ are public lists.

 The goal of the aggregate signature scheme in \FIRST{} is to cut down the cost of verifying each $V_i$'s signature individually.
-Moreover, we can aggregate signatures from all members of $\verifiers$ without requiring any trust assumption on them.
+Moreover, we can obtain aggregate signatures from all members of $\verifiers$ without requiring any trust assumption on them.
 We refer interested readers to~\cite{boneh2003aggregate} for further details on the aggregate signature scheme.
 Alice checks the validity of $\sigagg$ and the number of received messages $j$, where $j > |\mathbb{V}|/2$.
-If both return true, Alice retrieves and verifies the public parameters of $\VDF$, $pp$, and starts the evaluation of $\VDF$ (we recollect that per our system model, user Alice evaluates $\VDF$).
-During the evaluation, Alice generates its output and proof of correctness $\pi$, which she sends to all members of $\verifiers$ (Lines 20, 21).
+If both return true, Alice retrieves and verifies the public parameters of $\VDF$, $pp$, and starts the evaluation of $\VDF$ (we recollect that per our system model, Alice evaluates $\VDF$).
+During the evaluation, Alice generates output and proof of correctness $\pi$, which is sent to all members of $\verifiers$ (Lines 20, 21).